Deepanshi-Badwaya/google_login/README.md

 ## Usage:

-This package used to sign in to the google by using the authService.signInWithGoogle() method of this package
+This package used to sign in to the google by using the authService.signInWithGoogle() method of this package, First you need to add or connect your flutter application with firebase and add the dependency required for this package to run

 ## import